 The Balance Method, developed by Dr. Richard Teh-Fu Tan of San Diego, CA, is an acupuncture treatment system focused on balancing meridians to promote healing in the body.
 Renowned for its instant clinical efficacy, the Balance Method is rooted in Traditional Chinese Medicine (TCM) meridian theory and draws from classical acupuncture (Neijing) and the I Ching.

-Dr. Tan, who passed away in 2016, continues to leave a lasting legacy through his seminar video recordings, uniquely powerful point prescriptions (available in our eLotus Clinical Manual of Oriental Medicine), and the numerous practitioners and patients he inspired and helped.
+Since Dr. Tan’s passing in 2016, he continues to leave a lasting legacy through his seminar video recordings, uniquely powerful point prescriptions (available in our eLotus Clinical Manual of Oriental Medicine), and the numerous practitioners and patients he inspired and helped.

 There's no better way to learn the Balance Method than from its legendary creator—start today with one of Dr. Tan's recorded lectures below.